Auto Safety Systems

-When night falls, illumination and vision become even more important.
+When night falls, illumination and vision become even more critical.
 In some instances, you need a possible light to see obstacles ahead.
-In others, you need reduced lighting, so you don’t blind pedestrians or other drivers.
-High beam assist automatically detects light from your surroundings and oncoming vehicles and adjusts the headlight output accordingly.
-This prevents blinding other drivers or pedestrians by your high beams, preventing loss of control or possible incident.
+In others, you need reduced lighting to not blind pedestrians or drivers.
+High beam assist automatically detects light from your surroundings and oncoming vehicles, adjusting the headlight output accordingly.
+This prevents blinding other drivers or pedestrians with your high beams, preventing loss of control or possible incident.

 Tire Pressure Monitoring System (TPMS)

-Under-inflated tires can cause plenty of problems, including reduced fuel economy and reduced handling and ride comfort.
-They can lead to a flat tire that will leave you stranded, or even worse, and they can collapse and cause loss of control while moving.
+Under-inflated tires can cause many problems, including reduced fuel economy, handling, and ride comfort.
+They can lead to a flat tire that will leave you stranded, or even worse, they can collapse and cause a loss of control while moving.
 TPMS monitors air pressure and alerts the driver when there is a problem.
 This allows the driver to find a place to stop and fill up the tires as soon as possible.

 Vehicle Stability Management

 Staying in control of your vehicle can help to keep you out of dire situations.
 VSM provides driving stability, while integrated sensors provide alerts and adjustments.
-This provides a responsive vehicle, even on wet or snowy roads, that can give you the extra edge you need to steer clear of any sudden surprises.
+This provides a responsive vehicle, even on wet or snowy roads, that can give you the extra edge to avoid surprises.

 The Next Wave of Safety Systems – Mercedes-Benz Pre-Safe